The Aare Gorge | Aareschlucht | Gorges de l'Aar

 As a result, the limestone here is very solid and resistant to water and ice.
 The glaciers of the ice age, which began about 1 to 2 million years ago, were able to erode the cliffs of the Kirchet, but not to carry them away.

 In the first warm periods, as the glaciers receded, the water eroded a gorge through the cliffs.
 In the cold period which followed, the glacier once again covered the Kirchet which filled the gorge with moraine.
 During the next warm period, the melting water did not wash out the moraine, but instead cut out a new gorge between the cliffs and many new Aare Gorges were created during the ice ages.

 A flyer about the most important spots is available in German, English, French, Italian, Dutch, and Japanese.

-– one (or more) great one of your choice.
+– and another one of your choice.

-Do write decent captions to all of them.
+Preferrable write decent captions to all of them.

 Answer these three questions and send the answer to the owner (check the box send along your e-mail address):

 What happenes at Schräybach (near stop #6):